 And I found this generic strategy worked, but only to an extent.

-I got a bit stuck with his costing method when it came to accurately charging for each product, it didn’t seem right that my brioche rolls were 4 times the price of standard rolls.
+I got a bit stuck with his costing method when it came to accurately charge for each product, it didn’t seem right that my brioche rolls were 4 times the price of standard rolls.

 My customers thought so too.
 They are not that much more expensive in other shops.
 How could I get the price down because they were not going to sell at the price I calculated?!

 I didn’t want to be seen as money-grabbing.
 I want to be affordable so everyone could enjoy my bread but the evidence didn’t lie.
 I had to increase my prices otherwise the bakery would end up closing.

 Changing the prices wound up my customers.
 It especially pissed off the ones who had supported me from opening week.
 We’d only had a handful of customers a day, so I really valued their support.
 I lost a few customers.